Murder of George Floyd: State civil rights action

-The Minnesota Department of Human Rights opened an investigation into the practices of the Minneapolis Police Department on June 2.
-On June 5, the Minneapolis City Council authorized the mayor to enter a restraining order with the State of Minnesota banning chokeholds and neck restraints, requiring police officers to intervene against other officers' use of excessive force, and requiring authorization from the police chief or other designate before using crowd-control weapons such as chemical agents and rubber bullets.
+On June 2, the Minnesota Department of Human Rights opened an investigation into the Minneapolis Police Department's practices.
+On June 5, the Minneapolis City Council authorized the mayor to enter a restraining order with the State of Minnesota banning chokeholds and neck restraints, requiring police officers to intervene against other officers' use of excessive force, and requiring authorization from the police chief or designate before using crowd-control weapons such as chemical agents and rubber bullets.
 On June 8, a Hennepin County Court judge ordered the Minneapolis Police Department to cooperate with a civil rights investigation, and extended the restrictions on the department to require that the chief make discipline decisions in a timely and transparent manner, and that civilian analysts and investigators in the city's Office of Police Conduct Review be given authority to audit body-worn camera footage and to file or amend complaints on behalf of the Minneapolis Civil Rights Department.

-In April 2022, the results of the state investigation into the Minneapolis Police were announced and it was found that the city and the police department engaged in a "pattern or practice of race discrimination" and that the organizational culture of the department had "flawed training and emphasized a paramilitary approach" with a lack of accountability.
+In April 2022, the state investigation into the Minneapolis Police found that the city and the police department engaged in a "pattern or practice of race discrimination" and that the police department's organizational culture had "flawed training and emphasized a paramilitary approach" with a lack of accountability.

 Federal civil rights charges

 In February 2021, the United States Department of Justice empaneled a grand jury in Minneapolis as part of a federal investigation into Chauvin.
 On May 7, 2021, all four officers were indicted on federal charges of civil rights violations.
-Chauvin was indicted for violating George Floyd's civil rights, along with a teenager who survived a similar restraint in 2017.
-The other three officers also face charges for violating Floyd's civil rights.
+Chauvin was indicted for violating Floyd's civil rights, along with those of a teenager who survived a similar restraint in 2017.
+The other three officers also faced charges for violating Floyd's civil rights.
 Thao, Lane, and Kueng appeared at a hearing virtually, and each posted $25,000 bond.
 Chauvin did not appear at this hearing, and remained in jail while awaiting sentencing for his state charges.

 Civil litigation and settlement

-The family of George Floyd filed a wrongful death lawsuit in federal court in July 2020 against the City of Minneapolis and the four former police officers involved in the murder.
-The complaint said Floyd's Fourth Amendment rights were violated by "excessive use of unjustified, excessive, illegal, and deadly force."
+In July 2020, Floyd's family filed a wrongful death lawsuit in federal court against the City of Minneapolis and the four officers involved in the murder.
+The complaint said Floyd's Fourth Amendment rights were violated by "excessive use of unjustified, excessive, illegal, and deadly force".
 The lawsuit did not specify the amount of monetary damages the family sought.

 On March 12, 2021, the City of Minneapolis announced a settlement with Floyd's family for $27 million.
-It was approved unanimously by the City Council.
-Family lawyer Ben Crump described it as the "largest pre-trial settlement in a civil rights wrongful death case in U.S. history."
+The City Council approved it unanimously.
+Family lawyer Ben Crump called it the "largest pre-trial settlement in a civil rights wrongful death case in U.S. history".
 The settlement surpassed the previous record for Minneapolis of $20 million, paid in 2019 in the killing of Justine Damond.
-The city allocated $500,000 "for the benefit of the community around 38th and Chicago", the street intersection where Floyd was murdered.
+The city allocated $500,000 "for the benefit of the community around 38th and Chicago", the intersection where Floyd was murdered.